Begin your exploration of grateful living with this collection of articles, practices, and research.

 What is Grateful Living?

-Grateful Living is supported by a defined set of principles and practices.
-The Five Guiding Principles below serve as touchstones for building and deepening your practice, while the simple Stop.Look.Go guiding practice helps you to cultivate greater presence, perspective, and possibility.
+Grateful living is defined by a set of principles and a framework to support your unique, lived experience.
+The Five Guiding Principles serve as touchstones for building and deepening your practice, while the simple Stop.Look.Go guiding practice helps you to cultivate greater presence, perspective, and possibility.

 Benefits of Grateful Living

 The outcome of grateful living — as identified by science and great spiritual thinkers and practitioners — is aliveness.
 Grateful living requires being fully, wholly, and unconditionally present to your life as it is.
 This is no small task given the suffering that permeates life.
 The goal of this orientation is attentiveness to the life you are living.
 As a result, your attentiveness births powerful fruit, which is outlined in our programs and the resources you will find here on our website.

 - Sign up to receive our daily Word for the Day, monthly newsletter, and/or Poem a Month by email